 Without a doubt, my favorite versions of Dahlia so far have been the plaid ones we’ve made.

 We specifically planned the design lines of Dahlia to work with stripes of all kinds, from the raglan sleeve to the inset yoke to the use of gathers instead of darts in most places.

-If you want to try making either version of Dahlia in a plaid or stripe but are intimidated about matching, you’ll want to grab a copy of our little bonus pack on sewing it in striped fabric.
+If you want to try making either version of Dahlia in a plaid or stripe but are intimidated about matching, you’ll want to read our tutorial on sewing it in striped fabric.
 There, I go over how to cut the pieces, plan your sewing, and match stripes and plaids throughout.

 You’ll not only figure out how to sew this dress in plaid, I think you’ll come away with a better idea of the theory behind plaid matching for anything else you might want to sew.

 When I showed Dahlia to a group of ladies from Modern Domestic (our local sewing studio) last weekend, our friend Lupine (co-owner of the shop) commented that she loved that there are no facings.

 Yes, facings are often necessary and sometimes make finishing easier, but often they are just too fussy.

 Both versions of Dahlia are finished with bias tape instead.
 If you’ve ever made our free Sorbetto pattern, you know that bias tape can be very easy to work with, faster to sew than a facing, and also really fun to make in different colors or patterns.
 But even if you don’t want to make it, there are a lot of fun options on the market these days.

 One more piece of good news.
 We also have translated instructions for Dahlia in French, so if French is your preferred language, you can download the instructions and sew along more easily!

 Whether you buy the printed or digital pattern, you can download the French instructions from us either way.
 We’ll also be translating some of our other popular patterns into French and releasing those very soon.